ItSMEIKUN/SemiFlow/README.md

 Research Artifact for our **ACSAC 2025** paper: "SemiFlow: Website Fingerprinting Using Semi-Supervised Learning"

-Source code is provided for our tool.For ease of use of the tool and for ease of review by reviewers, we provide a [`Docker image`](https://zenodo.org/records/15618129/files/SemiFlow.tar) that contains the components needed to execute the tool.
+We provide the source code for the tool.
+To facilitate the use of the tool and review by reviewers, we provide a [`Docker image`](https://zenodo.org/records/15618129/files/SemiFlow.tar) that contains the components needed to execute the tool.

 ## Prerequisites

 ### Hardware dependencies

-We used a server with an Intel Xeon Silver 4214R CPU (12 cores, 2.40GHz), 90GB of RAM, 30GB of system disk, and an NVIDIA RTX 3080 Ti GPU (12GB of video memory) as the experimental platform on which we ran all the experiments.We have also placed the dataset in a mirror that we provide, which allows us to run experiments directly for evaluation.
+We used a server with an Intel Xeon Silver 4214R CPU (12 cores, 2.40GHz), 90GB of RAM, a 30GB system disk, and an NVIDIA RTX 3080 Ti GPU (12GB of video memory) as the experimental platform on which we ran all experiments.
+We placed the datasets in our provided mirrors so that the experiments could be run directly for evaluation.

 ### Software dependencies
 ```